 From application to termination an employee often faces documents that an employer wants the employee to sign.
 These documents may be job applications, employee policy statements, authorizations to perform background checks, acknowledgements of receipts of policy documents, benefits paperwork disciplinary documents, acknowledgements of terminations, severance agreements, waivers of rights or claims against the employer and so on.
 Employee files are typically filed with documents bearing the employee’s signature.

 Employees typically feel like they have no choice but to sign the document put in front of them.
 In a sense, that’s true.
 Employers cannot force employees to sign a document.
 In the vast majority of situations an employer may discipline or fire an employee who fails to sign paperwork.
 The more relevant question is really whether you should sign the document put in front of you.

-What can a Dallas or Fort Worth employer do to entice you to sign a document
+What can a Texas employer do to entice you to sign a legal or employment document

 Let’s first explore the issue of what an employer can do to entice you to sign a document.
 An employer can generally offer you a benefit to sign some document, such as a raise or bonus.
 That is usually not the concern.
 The concern most employees have is whether the employer can require a signature with no benefit or with risk of discipline.

-Should you sign the document from your Dallas or Fort Worth employer?
+Should you sign the document from your Texas employer?

 In the majority of situations the issue is not whether the employee must sign the document but whether the employee should sign the document even at the risk of disciplinary action for failing to sign the document.
 Generally an employee should sign documents that provide a benefit like direct deposit forms, benefit paperwork and so forth.
 That’s easy.

-A Fort Worth or Dallas employment lawyer can advise you on what you must or should sign
+A Texas lawyer can advise you on what you must or should sign

 If you have concerns about signing a document then you should speak with an employment attorney before signing the document.
 That is especially true for any paperwork related to the conclusion of your employment with your current employer.